Blacktown City Council - Our Kids' Place

-The Department is seeking expressions of interest from NSW councils to boost free, small-scale activations and events in public spaces in and around high streets in local centres.
-Every council in NSW can sign up for up to $10,000.
-This funding needs to contribute to free activations or events that enliven local public spaces from summer until the end of the Easter holidays on 18 April 2021.
+The Department provided NSW councils up to $10,000 to boost free, small-scale activations and events in public spaces in and around high streets in local centres.
+This funding contributed to free activations or events that enlivened local public spaces from summer until the end of the Easter holidays on 18 April 2021.

-The goals of the Summer Fund program are to:
+The goals of the Summer Fund program were to:

 - Support community wellbeing by giving people opportunities to safely return to public spaces

 - Enliven public spaces in high streets within local centres through small-scale activations or events, contributing to The Festival of Place

 - Boost foot traffic and dwell time in local centres during the day and night, to help revitalise the local economy